 Inventory is valued at cost using the first-in, first-out method.
 The purchase method is used to account for inventories.
-Reported inventories are offset by a fund balance reserve, which indicates they are unavailable for appropriation even though they are a component of reported assets.
+Reported inventories are offset as nonspendable fund balance, which indicates they are unavailable for appropriation even though they are a component of reported assets.
 Inventory in the general fund consists of motor fuel held for consumption.